DeepakGupta4/DeepakGupta4/README.md

 - 👋 Hi, I’m @DeepakGupta
 - 👀 I’m interested in creating & exploring new things.
-- 🌱 I’m currently learning B.Tech From SAM GLOBAL UNIVERSITY BHOPAL
+- 🌱 I’m currently pursuing B.Tech From SAM GLOBAL UNIVERSITY BHOPAL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me dkguptak9369@gmail.com